Laravel-Backpack/docs/6.x/getting-started-basics.md

 **Option A) PAID - using our GUI, [Backpack DevTools](https://backpackforlaravel.com/products/devtools)**

-Just install DevTools, fill in a web form with the columns for your entity, and it'll generate all needed files.
+Just install DevTools, fill in a web form with the columns for your entity, and it'll generate all the needed files.
 It's that simple.
 Check out [the images here](https://backpackforlaravel.com/products/devtools) for how it works.
 It's especially useful for more complex entities.
 It is a paid tool though, and you might not be ready to purchase yet, so let's explore a free option too.

 **Option B) FREE - using the command-line interface**